david-lev/pywa/docs/source/content/examples/overview.rst

 download them straight from the CLI, no cloning required:

 .. code-block:: bash

-    pywa new examples                   # List the official example bots pywa new examples 02-order-bot      # Download one — ready to run with `pywa dev`
+    pywa new                            # Generate a basic echo-bot template pywa new examples                   # List the official example bots pywa new examples 02-order-bot      # Download one — ready to run with `pywa dev`